The BUTTON-30 detector at Boulby: Calibration

-Attenuation in the fill media will be quantified by monitoring laser power as a function of distance through a horizontal liquid column.
-A horizontally mounted instrument requires the use of a movable piston to control the length of the liquid column.
-The piston moves by pumping liquid into and out of the column using a peristaltic pump.
-The horizontal mounting and piston design is advantageous because the piston can be used to seal the liquid from the atmosphere and provides a high degree of vibration insensitivity.
-The laser beam power will be measured before it enters the liquid column using a photodetector.
-The beam will then enter the liquid to travel through a set of baffles designed to minimize back-scattering and then through a window on the piston that has negligible scattering.
-The laser then reaches an integrating sphere at the far end of the beam line.
-The power of the exiting laser beam as a function of the length of the liquid column will be measured via an additional photodetector placed at the exit of the integrating sphere.
+The liquid column and the piston are contained within a $2.8\,\mathrm{m}$ stainless steel tube, $5.1\,\mathrm{cm}$ in diameter and mounted horizontally on an optical table for vibration stability.
+By adjusting the position of the piston/window, the liquid column length can be adjusted anywhere within a range from $0.4$ to $2.8\,\mathrm{m}$.
+The initial set of laser wavelengths used are 430, 460, 488 and 505 nm.
+Laser beam power is measured before it enters the liquid column using a photodetector.
+The beam then enters the liquid through a window and travels through a set of baffles to minimize back-scattering.
+A window is incorporated into the piston design so that laser light exits the liquid and travels to a photodetector mounted inside an integrating sphere at the end of the instrument to measure the power of the exiting laser beam as a function of the length of the liquid column.

-The liquid scattering length will be measured using a PMT housed 90 degrees from the liquid column at the beginning of the laser path.
-A polarizing screen will be placed in the path of the laser beam before entering the liquid column to allow for scattering measurements as a function of the input polarizing angle to help diagnose the type of scattering present.
+The liquid scattering length is measured using a PMT housed 90 degrees from the liquid column near the start of laser path through the liquid column, shown in Fig.~\ref{fig:FLASE_dia}.
+A rotatable polarizing screen is placed in the input laser path to control input laser polarization.
+An additional rotatable screen is placed at the exit of the scattering port and immediately before the PMT.
+The two screens can be used to diagnose the type of scattering present, since the Mie and Rayleigh scattering components are sensitive to the polarization angle.
+Scattering-length measurements taken with the prototype LASE are included in Fig.~\ref{fig:FLASE_meas}.
+The uniqueness of the system lies in its compactness, the ability to simultaneously measure both scattering and attenuation properties, and the capability to measure light transport as a function of liquid column length, by adjusting the position of the piston within the tube using the peristaltic pump.